wikimedia-gadgets/twinkle/DEVELOPER.md

 url      =
 base     = MediaWiki:Gadget-

-- (local files are used for the deploy I think, so get everything up to date in the next 3 steps)
+Every time:
+- `cd` to your twinkle directory
 - `git checkout master`
-- go to GitHub and sync your Twinkle fork
+- In your browser, go to GitHub, go to your Twinkle fork, and check if it says it is out of date.
+If so, click "Sync fork"
 - `git pull`
+- `cd` to your twinkle/scripts directory
 - `perl sync.pl --mode=deploy --all`
 - it'll ask yes/no. type y
 - if it prompts you for any edit summaries, just hit enter to skip